-After the computation of the global spectral slope and the local speaker's formant strength, the values of these two numbers are normalized for each singer, analogously to the singer normalization performed before in the principal component analysis.
-Figure 8 plots all 36 performances in the space spanned by the two singer-normalized dimensions just defined.
-Figure 8 shows that several differences between the styles are consistent across singers: the fact that every singer's klapa performance turns up at the left of both his tarankanje and his ojkanje performance means that every singer's spectral slope for klapa is greater than his spectral slope for either other style.
+Figure 9 shows that several differences between the styles are consistent across singers: the fact that every singer's klapa performance turns up at the left of both his tarankanje and his ojkanje performance means that every singer's spectral slope for klapa is greater than his spectral slope for either other style.
 The fact that all tarankanje performances show up at the right of the zero vertical shows that every singer's tarankanje performance has a flatter slope than his average performance has.
-The fact that eleven ojkanje performances show up above the zero horizontal shows that for every singer except singer 2 the speaker's formant for ojkanje is stronger than his average speaker's formant.
+The fact that 11 ojkanje performances show up above the zero horizontal shows that for every singer except singer 2 the speaker's formant.
 Likewise, the speaker's formant seems to be absent from the tarankanje performances of all singers except singer 2.

-The overall image of Figure 8 is that a linear separation between the three styles is very well possible, i.e. given three performances of the same singer the singer-normalized measurements of spectral slope and speaker's formant are capable of predicting which performance belongs to which style (except for singer 2).
-This separation is shown by the dividing lines in Figure 8.
+The overall image of Fig. 9 is that a linear separation between the three styles is very well possible, i.e., given three performances of the same singer the singer-normalized measurements of spectral slope and speaker's formant are capable of predicting which performance belongs to which style (except for singer 2).
+This separation is shown by the dividing lines in Fig. 9.
 The two dimensions are probably independently controllable by the singer: the spectral slope is controlled by the voice source, whereas the speaker's formant is controlled by supralaryngeal articulation.